dafrina/ezform/readme.md

 }
 ````

-If you configured `useForm` for use with translations, your validator can also accept a second parameter:
+If you configured `useForm` for use with translations, your validator can also accept a third parameter:

 ````
-const customValidatorWithTranslation = (value: any, formatMessage?: (messageKey: string) => string) => {
+const customValidatorWithTranslation = (value: any, fields: FieldValues, formatMessage?: (messageKey: string) => string) => {
     if (value === "SomeCondition") {
         return formatMessage ? formatMessage("translation_key") : "Fallback error text!";
     }